Governments offer financial lifelines to airlines, at a price

 “Space is available, but at premium rates and without transit time guarantees,” logistics company Agility said on its website.

-In the Asia-Pacific region, Qantas Airways Ltd, Cathay Pacific Airways Ltd, Korean Air Lines Co Ltd are also operating some flights with empty seats but bellies full of cargo. ($1 = 1.7652 New Zealand dollars) (Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Praveen Menon in Wellington and Tracy Rucinski in Chicago; Editing by Lincoln Feast.)
+In the Asia-Pacific region, Qantas Airways Ltd (QAN.AX), Cathay Pacific Airways Ltd (0293.HK), Korean Air Lines Co Ltd (003490.KS) are also operating some flights with empty seats but bellies full of cargo.

+Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Praveen Menon in Wellington and Tracy Rucinski in Chicago; Editing by Lincoln Feast.